uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

   - Tab spacing matters in .yml files.
 Incorrect spacing can cause errors.
   - All comments here are instructional only and should be deleted if copied into the changelog .yml file. -->
 title: [Add page title.
 Ex: Accordion, Accessibility]
 type: [Add page type.
-Standard values: Component, Documentation, Pattern, Template, Token, Utility]
+Standard values: component, documentation, pattern, template, token, utility]
 <!-- At this time, we do not have any packages with their own changelog files, so this item can be ignored. -->
 changelogURL:[Provide url for the package CHANGELOG.md.]
 <!-- Add a list of changelog items in reverse chronological order-->